-Our results thus far indicate that Coop sets pricing as a profit maximizer.
+Our results thus far indicate that Coop sets prices as a profit maximizer.
 However, our analysis may be missing other dimensions where Coop is significantly different from its competitors.
-We consider in this section such alternative hypotheses on Coop's conduct.
+In this section, we consider such alternative hypotheses on Coop's conduct.

-Differential Treatment of Members and Non-members Coop may seek to only maximize the welfare of its members.
-As Coop does not pay dividends, this may happen via members-only discounts.
-Coop members have access to members-only deals in store, and accrue points when shopping that can be redeemed for prizes or discounts.
-Because our price data does not have information on members-only discounts, our analysis may be missing an important dimension where Coop differs from its rivals.
+Differential Treatment of Members and Nonmembers Coop may seek to only maximize the welfare of its members.
+As Coop does not pay dividends,38 this may happen through members-only discounts.
+Coop members have access to members-only deals in-store and accrue points when shopping that can be redeemed for prizes or discounts.
+Because our price data do not have information on members-only discounts,39 our analysis may be missing an important dimension where Coop differs from its rivals.

-However, all of Coop's competitors have loyalty programs that, while formally different from Coop membership, offer in essence similar benefits.
+However, all of Coop's competitors have loyalty programs that, although formally different from Coop membership, offer in essence similar benefits.
 All programs offer two main benefits to loyalty members: (i) points convertible to discounts, and (ii) members-only deals.
-The former are easy to compare across chains; for the latter we rely on additional data from Altroconsumo, which published in 2014 a comparison of supermarkets loyalty programs.
-We report this data in Table 10, including the percentage discount from points, the average unit members-only discount, and the total percentage of members-only discount on the cost of a basket of groceries.
-The basket considered here is the same used to construct the price index.
+The former are easy to compare across chains; for the latter, we rely on additional data from Altroconsumo, which published in 2014 a comparison of supermarkets' loyalty programs.
+We report this data in Table 9, including the percentage discount from points, the average unit members-only discount, and the total percentage of members-only discount on the cost of a basket of groceries.
+The basket considered here is the same as that used to construct the price index.